-On the other hand, exploration and production companies need to know the future market price for the crude oil they will extract from their wells.
+On the other hand, exploration and production companies need to know the future market price of the crude oil they will extract from their wells.

 The same holds true for natural gas.
 In some cases, natural gas is a component of manufacturing costs in such industries as fertilizers and food processing.
 In the power industry, the price of natural gas impacts the cost of generating electricity.
 And for midstream processors, natural gas is the main component for the extraction of valuable natural gas liquids (NGLs).